Start Here: Just the Basics!

-- Reduce or eliminate sodas.
+- Eliminate sodas.
 You can start by trading out the soda for a stevia sweetened soda, such as Zevia.
 Then you can work on things such as lemon and water, sweetened with stevia.
 Some people love simple water with fruit or cucumber slices added.

 - Experiment with new recipes.
 Search in Paleo or Vegan cookbooks for new, fun recipes.
 Both of these “diet” approaches stress the quality of the ingredients, and have great recipe ideas.
-Check out these books at your local library and have fun trying all the new recipes.
+Have fun trying out new recipe ideas.

 This is just an overview with ideas to get you started.